MiriamAng/TilGenPro/README.md

      + *infoWSIs.csv*: stores information on the number of tiles generated for a given WSI (column 'numTilesInit') and of the tiles kept after the quality-filtering step (column 'numTilesAfterPreproc') stores all the tiles (jpeg format) that did not pass the qualily-filtering step.

 ## Customized configuration settings
-The pipeline allows also to provide in input additional arguments according to user-specific requirements.
+The pipeline also allows for optional arguments according to user-specific requirements.

 | Optional Argument | Default Value | Description |
 | --- | --- | --- |